simm99/testing-with-jest/README.md

 # More information (in Swedish)
 See (link will follow later, or maybe not)
-Hejsan svejsan, mer information kommer säkert.
+Hejsan svejsan, mer information kommer säkert!